 You might as well go all out here and get the full experience — a 1.4kg tomahawk Black Angus cooked perfectly over a wood-fired grill.
 Save your cash and go straight from that and you’re guaranteed to leave singing Middle Park Hotel’s praises as one of the best steak restaurants in Melbourne.

 Vlado’s Charcoal Grill, Richmond

 If you consider yourself somewhat of a steak lord then you’ve no doubt been scrolling through this list waiting to see if Vlado’s was omitted so you can immediately disapprove.
 Well, sorry to disappoint you.
 Vlado’s is an icon, and rightfully so.

-You could close your eyes and point randomly at the menu and still know you’d be getting a treat here, or you can just fork out $105pp for the classic set menu, focused around your choice of a prime ox eye fillet, porterhouse, or rump.
-Shell out an extra $50-$80 and you’ll get an award-winning purebred Australian wagyu, varying in both price and marble score.
+You could close your eyes and point randomly at the menu and still know you’d be getting a treat here, or you can just fork out for the classic set, focused around your choice of a prime ox eye fillet, porterhouse, or rump.
+Shell out a little extra and you’ll get an award-winning purebred Australian wagyu, varying in both price and marble score.
 Just ask the waiter beforehand what the wagyu of the day is.

-Fitzroy Town Hall Hotel
+Fitzroy Town Hall Hotel, Fitzroy

 Fitzroy is already spoiled with some of the best food in Melbourne, especially when it comes to casual eats.
 So it’s no surprise that a good ol’ fashioned pub steak meal is perfected by the Fitzroy Town Hall Hotel.

-Steak In Melbourne – Frequently Asked Questions
+Frequently Asked Questions

 Where is the best steak in Melbourne?

-Some of the highest rated steaks in Melbourne come from France Soir, Vlado’s, and Steer Dining Room.
+Some of the highest-rated steaks in Melbourne come from France Soir, Vlado’s, and Steer Dining Room.